Click below for pertinent facts and informational links for the materials that our corner guards are made from.

 From Wikipedia: https://en.wikipedia.org/wiki/Powder_coating

 Powder coating is a type of coating that is applied as a free-flowing, dry powder.
 Unlike conventional liquid paint which is delivered via an evaporating solvent, powder coating is typically applied electrostatically and then cured under heat.
 The powder may be a thermoplastic or a thermoset polymer.
 It is usually used to create a hard finish that is tougher than conventional paint.
-Powder coating is mainly used for coating of metals, such as household appliances, aluminium extrusions, drum hardware, automobile, motorcycle, and bicycle parts.
+Powder coating is mainly used for coating of metals, such as household appliances, aluminum extrusions, drum hardware, automobile, motorcycle, and bicycle parts.
 Newer technologies allow other materials, such as MDF (medium-density fibreboard), to be powder coated using different methods.
 The powder coating process was invented around 1945 by Daniel Gustin US Patent 2538562.

 Is It Environmentally Friendly?